- Romance in Asolo, Italy — “The City of a Hundred Horizons”

 What else to see and do during a stay in Asolo

 In a future post, we’ll be talking about some of the excursions we took outside of Asolo that included art, architecture, wine, and beautiful towns.
 There are many outdoor activities like golfing, hiking, biking, boating that are available nearby.
 In the city center, there are flea markets every second Sunday of the month throughout the year.
-Asolo also plays host to special annual events such as Palio di Asolo (late June) and the Asolo Art Film Festival (August 29th to September 7th in 2016).
+Asolo also plays host to special annual events such as Palio di Asolo (late June) and the Asolo Art Film Festival.

 Distances from Asolo to key cities